Nir Barkat: High-Tech Ventures

 Barkat started his career in the high-tech industry by founding a software company called BRM in 1988, which specialized in antivirus software.
 Later, the company became an incubator venture firm that invested in several companies such as Check Point and Backweb.
 He later helped found the social investment company IVN, Israel Venture Network.
 In 2007, Barkat took part in the Israeli version of Dragons' Den, the venture-capitalist television program, which consists of entrepreneurs pitching their ideas in order to secure investment from business experts.

 Personal wealth

-According to Forbes in 2013, Barkat's net worth is estimated at NIS 450 million (about $122 million), more than the combined value of the next three politicians on the list making him the wealthiest Israeli politician.
-On 3 October 2021, Barkat's name was included among 565 Israelis whose names were included in the Pandora papers.
-As mayor, he did not take any salary from the city of Jerusalem.
+According to Forbes in 2013, Barkat's net worth was estimated at NIS 450 million (about $122 million), more than the combined value of the next three politicians on the list, making him the wealthiest Israeli politician.
+As mayor, he did not take a salary from the city of Jerusalem.

+In 2021, Barkat's name was included among 565 Israelis whose names were included in the Pandora Papers.
+Shomrim.news, the Israeli partner in the investigation, reported that Barkat had holdings in eToro through structures connected to the British Virgin Islands, while most of eToro's operations were in Israel.
+According to Shomrim, documents showed that while Barkat served as mayor of Jerusalem and had said that his business holdings were held in a blind trust, he continued to directly own shares until his election to the Knesset in 2019.
+Shomrim also reported that, after entering the Knesset, Barkat transferred shares to his brother Eli Barkat, despite Knesset Ethics Committee guidance requiring a public trust company or a non-relative in such arrangements.
+Barkat's office said that he had transferred management of his business affairs to his brother when he entered public life, that he had submitted blind trust documents and a capital declaration to the Knesset Ethics Committee, and that he paid taxes in Israel.
+It described the investigation as politically motivated.

+In 2023, after Barkat became minister of economy, Shomrim reported that he remained a stakeholder in a network of companies registered in Israel, the United States, Luxembourg, the British Virgin Islands and other jurisdictions, and said this raised conflict-of-interest concerns under rules applying to ministers.
+The report said that Barkat had not signed a conflict-of-interest arrangement seven months after his appointment and that ministerial rules did not permit a blind trust controlled by a first-degree relative.
+Barkat's office said after publication that he acted as required by law and consulted the relevant authorities.